Model Building Codes

 To obtain a copy of the codes, please visit ICC's website.

-, ISANTA also recognized the importance of the Florida Building Code
+, ISANTA also recognizes the importance of the Florida Building Code

 and the City of Los Angles Code